-Tooth decay can happen, and if it’s left untreated, it can worsen and cause pain.
+Tooth decay is a very common problem, and if it is left untreated, it can worsen and cause pain.
 Luckily, a quick and easy solution to minor decay exists!
 Fillings are a simple way to repair minor tooth decay and prevent further deterioration and more costly treatments.
-They can be made of metal or tooth-colored resin, for a more natural finish.
+Here at Tiny Teeth of Dublin we use tooth-colored resin called composite.

 What is a filling and what is it used for?

-Fillings are made of a soft, malleable material and typically repair small amounts of decay in teeth called cavities.
-Cavities are often found on the surface of the teeth or between the molars.
-Cavities happen when food becomes trapped and is not removed by brushing or flossing.
-The food decays as time goes on, and then causes the tooth itself to decay.
-Fortunately, fillings are an easy way to fill the hole left from the decay.
-They stop the decay from causing further damage when they are properly cared for.
+Fillings are made of a soft, malleable material and are used to repair small amounts of decay in teeth also known as cavities.
+Cavities are often found on the chewing surfaces of the teeth or between the back molars.
+Cavities often occur when food becomes trapped and is not removed by brushing or flossing.
+Fortunately, fillings can be used to fill the hole left from the decay and they can help to prevent the decay from causing further damage when they are properly cared for.
 Dr. Pagé considers the location and severity of a cavity in order to determine which material she will use for the filling.
 She will also evaluate the severity of the decay and assess your child’s behavior to determine if using Solea laser technology vs. traditional numbing will be best for your child’s specific needs.

 What happens when my child gets a filling?